Last updated: 27th January 2022

 email you providing the ability for you to review the product you receive

-open an account if you choose to set a password after checkout
+open an account on our website i if you choose to set a password after checkout

-You can opt out of our abandoned cart and review requests at any time by clicking the unsubscribe link in an email you receive, or by contacting us at the address above.
+You can opt out of our abandoned cart and review requests at any time by using the manage preferences link in any email you receive from us, or by contacting us at the address above.

 If you place an order we will share additional personal data with specialist third parties so that we are able to fulfill your order.
-This includes payment, shipping and transactional email providers.
+This includes payment and shipping providers.
+We may also ship directly from a supplier, in which case your personal data will be shared with them for this purpose only.

-We will not add you to our marketing mailing lists unless you explicitly consent to receiving “updates and offers” on our checkout page or sign up to our newsletter by providing your email address.
-You will then need to confirm your email address.
-This is known as a double opt-in.
+We will not add you to our marketing mailing lists unless you explicitly consent to receiving “updates and offers” on our checkout page or sign up to our newsletter by providing us with your email address.
+If you sign up outside of our checkout flow you will need to confirm your email address again, this is known as a double opt-in.

-We use various third party service providers to run our store.
+Your data is never sold.
+We do however use various third party service providers to run our store.
 We describe how each of these is used in detail below.
+We could not operate our store without these third parties involved and they can not use your data other than to provide the services we require.

 What personal data do we collect and why?